 - Allan Grant, Hired, Co-founder

 I met Ed Roman at the annual Alpha event last year in Monterey, and now he’s an investor in my business and an advisor to me as CEO of my company.
 He became an investor by leading an AngelList syndicate that put almost a million bucks into my business just a few days after I met him.
 It was mind blowing how fast and effective it was…and he’s been a kick ass advisor.
-I can give it more color to make it interesting but that’s the blurb to pass on to see if it’s interesting enough.

 - Levi King, Nav, CEO